Borrego (film): Production

-Principal photography began on October 14, 2020, and concluded on November 14, 2021, in Almeria, Spain.
+The film was originally scheduled to shoot in early 2020, but was delayed due to the COVID-19 pandemic.
+It later began filming on October 14, 2020, and concluded on November 14, 2020, in Almeria, Spain.
 Additional filming in Borrego Springs, CA took place in the spring of 2021.
-First look images were released during Cannes film market in July 2021.
+First-look images were released during Cannes film market in July 2021.

 Release

 In October 2021, Saban Films acquired the USA and Spanish rights to the film.
-It was released in Theaters, On-Demand and Digital on January 14, 2022.
+It was released in theaters and on-demand on January 14, 2022.
 The film was released by Netflix in the US and Canada on May 14, 2022.
 It was the #3 Best Rated Film on IMDB for January 2022.
 The film reached the Global Top 10 the first week of release.

 Reception

-The film was the #3 Best Rated Film on IMDB for January 2022 It received mixed reviews from critics.
+The film received mixed reviews from critics.

 James Verniere of The Boston Herald rated the film a B+ and called it "a well-made and gripping crime thriller".
 Joel Damos of Movie Mensch rated it a B+ and stated that "Lucy Hale shines in timely thriller".
 Jeffrey Anderson of Common Sense Media rated the film three stars out of five, stating that it "doesn't always work, especially when cutting away from its two main characters, but this sun-baked, anti-drug desert-survival thriller is solid enough at its center to make it worth a look."

 Jon Mendelsohn of Comic Book Resources called the film "a dull would-be thriller that takes an idea that'd fit a 10-minute sequence better and drags the conceit out to a feature film length."
 Sheila O'Malley of RogerEbert.com gave the film two stars, describing it as "an awkward thriller pasted onto a moody strangers-forging-a-connection drama."

-The film made the Netflix Global Top 10 when it made its US streaming premiere in May of 2022.
+Borrego was ranked as the third best-rated film for January 2022 on IMDb.
+On its US streaming premiere in May 2022, the film made it into Netflix's Global Top 10 list.